 State-of-the-art laboratory and ultrasound technologies are available to all of our patients and are used sensibly for screening and diagnosis to maximize healthy childbirth outcomes for parent and baby.
 Our pregnancy care includes:

 During pregnancy, midwifery care is ideal for people at a low risk of complications.
-When you first visit a midwife, she will take a comprehensive medical history, give you a physical exam and perform laboratory screenings to make sure midwifery care is right for you.
+When you first visit a midwife, they will take a comprehensive medical history, give you a physical exam and perform laboratory screenings to make sure midwifery care is right for you.
 They can also answer any questions you have and schedule additional prenatal screening or ultrasounds, if necessary.

 If your midwife has concerns about your health or the health of your baby, they may recommend you see an OB/GYN physician or maternal-fetal medicine specialist.
 Conditions that may require specialized care include twin pregnancies, diabetes, heart disease, epilepsy or high blood pressure.
 In some cases, you may be able to continue to see your midwife and consult with a doctor your prenatal care.